 How do teacher expectations affect student achievement?

 A student’s success in school largely depends on their teacher’s expectations.
 Teacher expectations set the tone for the school culture and can have a profound impact on student achievement.
 When teachers set high expectations for their students, it motivates them to work harder and achieve more.
-However, it’s important not to overdemand or stress out students unnecessarily – this will only backfire.
+It’s important not to overdemand or stress out students unnecessarily – this will only backfire.

 1. Power of teacher expectations